 The RPD MUST support IGMPv3 and MLDv2 on the CIN-facing interfaces.
 The RPD MUST support the DEPI Remote Multicast Join AVP.
 On receiving a DEPI Remote Multicast Join AVP, if the RPD is not already joined to the multicast stream on the associated Ethernet port, then the RPD MUST join the signaled multicast stream via IGMPv3/MLDv2.
 The RPD MUST be capable of joining 16 multicast streams simultaneously for each downstream RF port supported by the RPD.
-When an RPD deletes a session as a result of a CDN message for that session or the session's associated control connection being torn down, the RPD MUST leave the multicast stream associated with the session via IGMPv3/MLDv2, unless another L2TPv3 session on that RPD is associated with the same multicast stream on the associated Ethernet port.
+When an RPD deletes a session as a result of a CDN message for that session or the session's associated control connection being torn down, the RPD MUST leave the multicast stream associated with the same multicast stream on the associated Ethernet port.
 The RPD is responsible for tracking all sessions associated with a particular multicast stream.